Khawla Hamdi: Ghorbat Al Yasmeen “The Expatriation of Jasmine”

 This book has been published in Arabic and in novel form.
-The novel discusses about how could be difficult for Arab and Muslim refugees to adapt themselves with French society.
+The novel discusses the challenges for Arab and Muslim refugees to adapt within French society.
 The main character in this novel is a Muslim girl who wears a head scarf and faces problems because of it in society.

 This book was published in Arabic in 407 pages in 2015.